wso2/k8s-api-operator/scenarios/scenario-19/README.md

     products-privatejet   ClusterIP      10.101.34.213   <none>        80/TCP                          45m
     ```
     - You can see both the backend(products-privatejet) service and the managed API service(product-pj) is available.
-    - Get the external IP of the managed API's service
+    - Get the external IP of the managed API's service.

 - Invoking the API
     ```